 Flat Rate vs Hourly Rate: Which is Better to Choose?

 The prime difference between flat rate pay and hourly rate pay is how you are billing your client for the task done.
-Charging a flat rate is simpler in which you set a price for a particular task and charge accordingly to your client.
-But the hourly rate involves calculating the total amount on the number of hours worked.
+Charging a flat rate is simpler in that you set a price for a particular task and charge accordingly to your client.
+However, the hourly rate involves calculating the total amount on the number of hours worked.
 Each pricing technique has its own merits and demerits.
 In this article, we will discuss more on this.
 Scroll down!

 Before discussing which is the better option to choose, let’s learn what is a flat rate and what is an hourly rate pay system!